Ross Smith (darts player): 2018–2021

 In 2018 he won his Tour card back and in 2019 he reached the world championship where he defeated Paul Lim in the first round, but lost to Daryl Gurney in the second round.
 He also qualified for the UK Open in 2019 where he reached the quarter finals after defeating Dawson Murschell, Yordi Meeuwisse, Alan Norris, Steve West and James Wade.

 In the same year, he also qualified for 2019 European Championship and he defeated in the first round the first seed and the current world number one, Michael van Gerwen 5–6.
 In the second round he lost to Ricky Evans.
 For the first time since 2013, he also qualified for 2019 Grand Slam of Darts when he was successful in PDC Qualifying Event.
 He was unable to win any match in his group that also contained Michael van Gerwen, Adrian Lewis and Jim Williams.
 For the second time in a row, he also qualified for 2019 Players Championship Finals, but he was eliminated in the first round, losing to Brendan Dolan.

 Smith qualified for 2020 PDC World Darts Championship as the 10th highest ranked player via Pro Tour Order of Merit.
 However, he lost 0–3 to the debutant Ciaran Teehan from Ireland.
 After the championship, Smith placed 48th in PDC Order of Merit, his highest year end ranking ever, and secured his Tour card for another season.

 He was seeded into the third round of 2020 UK Open, but lost in his first match against Jamie Lewis 5–6.
 Even though the European Tour was cut short due to COVID-19, he qualified for 2020 European Championship, but lost in the deciding leg to Michael Smith.
 Smith had his best run in 2020 Players Championship Finals, reaching the third round after wins over Kim Huybrechts and Nathan Aspinall, before losing to Damon Heta.

 At the end of 2020, he qualified for his third world championship in a row, 2021 PDC World Darts Championship, as fourth highest ranked player from Pro Tour Order of Merit.
+At Players Championship 19 on the 2021 PDC Pro Tour, Smith won his first PDC ranking title by defeating Brendan Dolan 8–4 in the final.